About David Peterson

 How do you think organizations can increase honest performance feedback?

 Yeah, this is as a person who's created many companies, I've done hundreds and hundreds and hundreds of employee reviews.
-So, I'm familiar with both the very formal process of employee reviews and the informal process of employee reviews.
+So, I'm familiar with both the very formal process of employee reviews and the informal process of performance reviews.

 One of the things that I like to do as a senior leader is I will perform what I would call a traditional review.
 But in addition, I will also send all of the employees like a survey monkey survey or some other mechanism where they can respond in an anonymous fashion about how they feel on certain subjects.